Uganda

 Since 2015, the UCDVO partnership has supported the establishment and development of Nurture Africa’s Rehabilitation Centre - over 265 children with disabilities have received physiotherapy and occupational services, resulting in improvements in movement, speech and sitting.

-Volunteers: Multi-disciplinary team of mostly health science students.
-Stage 3 physiotherapy students may apply to participate in the UCDVO programme as part of their elective placements.
-MSc Dietetics and BSc Nutrition students would also be well suited and will also be accompanied by a clinical tutor (this is not an elective placement for nutrition/dietetics students).
+Multi-disciplinary team of mostly physiotherapy students.
+Stage 3 and Masters physiotherapy students may apply to participate in the UCDVO programme as part of their elective placements.
+BSc Nutrition and other general public health students would also be well suited.

 Eco Brixs is a closed-loop recycling model to help tackle the issue of plastic waste and unemployment in Uganda.
 Their mission is to create green sustainable jobs to lift people into the employment sector in Uganda.